jotaijs/jotai-zustand/ATOMIC-STORE.md

 Must explore:

-- [x] Best way to track dependencies and create atoms
-- [x] Add tests for types
-- [x] Naming :)
+- [ ] Consume store using selectors — ideate API (the above Zustand one looks good to me, but not clear how to deal with setting basic state)

 Also likely explore:

 - [ ] Zustand compatibility
   - [ ] Also return `useStore` hook
-  - [ ] Consume store using selectors — ideate API (the above Zustand one looks good to me, but not clear how to deal with setting basic state)
   - [ ] Also offer a setState / getState API
-  - [x] Create atomic store from a Zustand store
-- [ ] Dealing with async (state, computeds, actions, selectors)
+- [ ] Dealing with async (state, derived state, actions, selectors)
 - [ ] Allow property setters in addition to property getters
+- [ ] Integration with developer tools

 Perhaps out of scope: